Catherine Cornille

 Catherine Cornille (born 1961) is a Belgian-American theologian.
-She is a professor of comparative theology and specializes in theology of religions and interreligious dialogue.
-She presently holds the Newton College Alumnae Chair of Western Culture in the department of theology at Boston College.
+She is a professor of comparative theology with a specialization in the theology of religions and interreligious dialogue.
+She is the Newton College Alumnae Chair of Western Culture at Boston College.

 Biography

-With a previous B.A. from the KU Leuven and an M.A. from the University of Hawaiʻi, Cornille returned to KU Leuven to complete her PhD in 1989.
-She taught comparative religions at the KU Leuven and was the first woman professor in the history of the University.
-She joined the department of theology at Boston College in 2005 and teaches comparative theology, theology of religions, and interreligious dialogue.
+Cornille received a B.A. from KU Leuven and an M.A. from the University of Hawaiʻi.
+She completed her Ph.D. at KU Leuven in 1989, where she also taught comparative religion.
+She joined the department of theology at Boston College in 2005 and teaches comparative theology, theology of religions, and inter-religious dialogue.